realodix/urlhub/readme.md

 ## Contributing
-Any useful suggestion and PR are welcomed.
-If you would like to contribute, please do the following:
+Thank you for considering contributing to Newt.
+Any useful suggestion and pull requests are welcomed.

+Please do the following:

 1. Fork the repository.
 2. Hack on a separate topic branch created from the latest `master`.